 Health care providers have been able to use telehealth for a wide range of services, from exams to consultations to diagnosis to patient monitoring, and even reminding them of their appointments via text message (you can see here how SMS software makes this possible).
 However, as the accompanying resource points out, with all of these benefits come some risks, largely revolving around privacy.
 The resource provides a high-level overview of the major privacy issues with telehealth, as well as recommendations for securing data and communication.

 When health care administrators think about privacy, their attention often turns to software systems and procedures used in the transmission and collection of personal data.
 This is definitely an important aspect of patient privacy protection, and there are many regulations in place (click to learn about one of them, the GDPR) that ensure companies use personal data in an ethical and legal manner.
-Nevertheless, relatively simple changes – such as having automatic log-off for video conferencing — could help a great deal in preventing other members of the staff or unauthorized personnel and third parties from accidently or purposefully gaining access.
+Nevertheless, relatively simple changes – such as having automatic log-off for video conferencing – could help a great deal in preventing other members of the staff or unauthorized personnel and third parties from accidentally or purposefully gaining access.